 The modern synthetic theory embodies a strong faith in reductionism.
 It advocates a smooth extrapolation across all levels and scales — from the base substitution to the origin of higher taxa. – from ‘ Evolution of Organisms’ by Stephen J. Gould, in Boyd and Nobel 1993, p.
 18.

 This reductionism is based on a faith in mutational gradualism and natural selection alone as the forces that determine speciation and evolution.
+According to the research of Stephen J. Gould and his associates, the fissile record shows that evolution was not everywhere changing gradually.
+There is strong evidence for long periods of stasis (no speciation) along side relatively sudden bursts of man new species (punctuated speciation).

 Why did the origin of multicellular life proceed as a short pulse through three radically different faunas rather than as a slow and continuous rise of complexity?
 The history of life is endlessly fascinating, endlessly curious, but scarcely the stuff of our usual thoughts and hopes. – Stephen J. Gould in his classic, Wonderful Life: The Burgess Shale and the Nature of History, p.
 60.